Yin-Yang in Traditional Chinese Medicine | Acupuncture School Blog

 Just like rationalism forms the basis for Western medicine, the Taoist philosophy of yin-yang forms the basis for Traditional Chinese Medicine (TCM).
-While many people have heard the term yin-yang or know it's famous symbol, few understand what yin-yang truly is, and even fewer people outside of an acupuncture school know how it relates to Traditional Chinese Medicine.
+While many people have heard the term yin-yang or know it's famous symbol, few understand what yin-yang truly is, and even fewer people outside of our Florida acupuncture school know how it relates to Traditional Chinese Medicine.

 The typical yin-yang sign shows the interconnected duality of opposite forces.